 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

-The Frame 2019 has an outstanding response time.
+The Frame 2019 has a great response time.
 Fast-moving content looks crisp with minimal blur.
-There is, however, some significant overshoot with the 0-20% slide which causes a much higher response time on dim scenes.
+There is, however, some significant overshoot with the 0-20% slide which causes a much higher response time in dark scenes.

 This TV is not flicker-free.
 It uses PWM to dim the backlight, so there is flicker at all Backlight settings below 50 (max).
 The flicker frequency is 240Hz in most modes, but it changes depending on the mode.
 In 'Game' mode, or when Auto Motion Plus is set to either 'Custom' or 'Auto,' the flicker automatically changes to 120Hz.